Evaluating and Calibrating LLM Confidence on Questions with Multiple Correct Answers

 \subsection{QA Pair Generation}

-For each domain, we design a corresponding prompt template (See Table~\ref{tab:core_prompts}) and use the remaining triplets to generate QA pairs.
-We create questions by selecting a subject and its associated relation, with the object serving as the answer.
+Following previous research~\cite{mallen2023not,yuksekgonul2023attention}, we construct QA pairs using the collected knowledge triplets.
+For each domain, we create questions based on a subject and its associated relation, with the object serving as the answer.
 By varying the subjects and relations, we can generate questions with different numbers of correct answers, e.g., ``Name one person who received \{award\} between \{lower\_year\} and \{upper\_year\}''.
-For each domain, the number of constructed questions varies, shown in the \texttt{\#Q} column of Table~\ref{tab:dataset}.
-To prevent any domain from dominating the evaluation, we sample 500 questions for each setting (1a, 2a, 4a, and 6a) in each domain for evaluation, resulting in 2,000 QA pairs per domain.
+Details can be found in~\S~\ref{appendix:QA-generation}.
+The number of constructed questions is shown in the \texttt{Const-Q} column of Table~\ref{tab:dataset}.
+To prevent any domain from dominating the evaluation, we randomly sample 500 questions for each setting (1a, 2a, 4a, and 6a) in each domain for evaluation, resulting in 2,000 QA pairs per domain.